 This landslide complex lies to the east of Charmouth in Dorset and parts of this site are sometimes also known as Fairy Dell and Cain’s Folly.
 The landslide is well known as one of England’s largest and most active landslide complexes, alongside the Black Ven landslide immediately to the west of it, and is a National Trust coastal site.
 It is BGS National Landslide Database ID 840/1.

 The cliffs are very high at the centre of the complex (140 m).
-A major landslide event occurred in 1942, a further movement in 1968, and more recently, a significant re-activation consisting largely of mudslides took place in December 2000.
+A major landslide event occurred in 1942, a further movement in 1968 and, more recently, a significant re-activation consisting largely of mudslides took place in December 2000.
 This resulted in closure of the coast path along the main backscarp.
 Movement continues at this site.

 Geology and landslide trigger

-The landslide mechanism is dominated by multiple retrogressive rotational movements and mudslides/mudflows.
-As at Black Ven, these act in the upper part of the slope (Gault Formation overlain by Upper Greensand Formation), the mudslides draping over the ‘middle’ bench (Dyrham Formation), and the lowermost unslipped sea-cliff bench of Lias Group (Belemnite Marl and Black Ven Marl Members) mudstones and onto the beach.
+The landslide mechanism is dominated by multiple retrogressive rotational movements and mudflows.
+As at Black Ven, these act in the upper part of the slope (Gault Formation overlain by Upper Greensand Formation) with the mudslides draping over the ‘middle’ bench (Dyrham Formation) and the lowermost, unslipped sea-cliff bench of Lias Group (Belemnite Marl and Black Ven Marl members) mudstones and onto the beach.
 The upper part of the slope is formed in the Upper Greensand and Gault Formations overlying the Dyrham Formation.

 The Stonebarrow Hill complex has been described in the literature (Brunsden and Jones, 1976; Lee and Clark, 2002).